databrary/policies/definitions.md

 #### Databrary Investigator/Affiliate Investigator Agreement

-Written or electronic agreement that sets out the rights and responsibilities of *Investigators* and *Affiliate Investigators* in their use of Databrary resources.
+Written or electronic agreement that sets out the rights and responsibilities of *Databrary Principal Investigators* and *Affiliate Investigators* in their use of Databrary resources.

 #### Permission/Assent to Share Recordings